dgkanatsios/AzureContainerInstancesManagement/README.md

 - AZURE_STORAGE_ACCESS_KEY = ''

 #### How can I monitor Event Grid message delivery?
-Check [here](https://docs.microsoft.com/en-us/azure/event-grid/monitor-event-delivery) on Azure Event Grid documentation.
+Check [this page](https://docs.microsoft.com/en-us/azure/event-grid/monitor-event-delivery) on Azure Event Grid documentation.

 #### What's the exat format of the container groups ARM Template (or, what kind of JSON can I send to ACICreate)?
 Check [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups) for the ARM Template for Container Groups.